 Everybody loves aquatic adventures and TV specials, but without those little marine critters none of that can exist.
 That’s why this second area may be the most important: protecting.
 Whether it is over-hunting, a continuing loss of habitat or reductions in food supply, all marine organisms risk becoming endangered.
 But not all marine organisms are currently endangered.
 Why?
 Because there is an army of former marine biology majors all around the world serving to protect marine wildlife.
 Who are these people, you ask?
 They are in a number of different careers – from water quality technicians to aquarists to marine conservationists – all working together to protect the environments and creatures they love.

 There you have it.
 Marine biology and the wonderfully-wet world of opportunities that come with a degree in it.
 The only thing left to decide now is which opportunity will you pursue?
 Will you discover new species of exotic fish?
 Will you dedicate your career to protecting baby sea turtles?
 Maybe you’ll become something not even mentioned in this post – after all, I’m just getting your feet wet here.
-The point is, the world needs marine biology majors…so stop asking, “what can you do with a marine biology degree,” and begin thinking, “what will I do with my marine biology degree?”
+The point is, the world needs marine biology majors…so stop asking, “what can I do with a marine biology degree,” and begin thinking, “what will I do with my marine biology degree?”

 Pete the Panther